go-tk/jroh/README.md

 Solution & Framework for **J**SON-**R**PC **o**ver **H**TTP

+## Why Not OpenAPI?

+OpenAPI addresses the definition of RESTful APIs, when it comes to JSON-RPCs, some important elements for defining RPCs is missing, e.g., service name, method name and RPC error code.

 ## The User Story

 1. Users shall define JSON-RPCs in **YAML**.
 2. Users can compile the YAML files into stub (client-side) code and skeleton (server-side) code in **Go**.
-3. Users can compile the YAML files into OpenAPI 3.0 specifications so that it's able to browse JSON-RPCs via **Swagger UI**.
+3. Users can compile the YAML files into OpenAPI 3.0 specifications so that it's able to leverage **Swagger UI** as a browser for JSON-RPCs.

+## Installation

+No installation required, we run the toolchain in Docker containers.

 ## Getting started

-1. Create a temporary directory as workspace
+**1. Create a temporary directory as workspace**

 ```sh
 $ mkdir temp && cd temp
 ```

+---

-2. Define JSON-RPC(s)
+**2. Define JSON-RPC(s)**

 ```sh
 $ mkdir -p ./jroh/hello_world